 - All candidates must submit the test application documentation directly to Customs and pay the exam fee of $390.

 - The exam is considered “open book.”
 Customs will allow attendees to bring the required materials and any other written materials to the exam, but no electronic devices are allowed.

-- Additional information will be provided at the first class.
-All exam applications are now processed electronically through the Customs website.
+- All exam applications are now processed electronically through the Customs website.

 Requirements for Receiving a Customs Broker License

 - Must be a U.S. citizen at least 21 years of age